Teams are a great way to group together your properties and your users for various reasons. This includes:

 - Giving people limited access to view or manage only a few addresses on your account, instead of seeing everything.

-- (in beta) Controlling how jobs inside a team are billed.
+- Controlling how jobs inside a team are billed.
 For example, you can specify that one group of properties uses 1 credit card, while another group of properties can use a different credit card.

 - Generating reports by team.

 - Using teams to match accounting groups for exports.

 We can set this up for you.
 Contact our team to set up teams on your behalf.
 This is free and is typically the easiest way to get started.

 - To create a team go to More then Teams.

 3. Name your team, and you can add a "Parent Team" if this team sits underneath a parent team.